xing/hops/packages/styled-components/README.md

 #### Render Options

-This preset has only a single runtime option which can be passed to the `render()` options inside the `styled` key (see example above).
+This preset has only a single runtime option which can be passed to the `render()` options inside the `styled` key (see example below).

 | Name           | Type     | Default | Required | Description                                                  |
 | -------------- | -------- | ------- | -------- | ------------------------------------------------------------ |